birderboone/idfgSE/index.md

 ## Thank you!

-You can find this presentation at: http://github.com/birderboone/idfgSE
+You can view this presentation at : http://birderboone.github.io/idfgSE

+And find the assets at http://github.com/birderboone/idfgSE